 "Jewellery Connects Us With The Past In An Intimate Way"

-Lily Blanche Memory Keeper Lockets are made in small batches and take weeks to complete.
+Lily Blanche Memory Keeper Lockets are made in small batches and take months to complete.
 The Lockets are made of sterling silver and the gold versions feature 18 carat gold in a traditional technique known as vermeil.
-You can read more about this on our website here.
+You can read more about this on our website.